 If you are thinking about getting an exotic pet, the first step I recommend is checking out a great website called EMODE pet score.
 EMODE is a program that was created by 18 scientists and veterinarians with expert backgrounds in public health and animal welfare science.
-You can search each individual animal on the website, and this will give you a pet score.
-For example, searching a “veiled chameleon” yields a score of “difficult to expert” to care for; searching “hamster” yields a score of “moderate.”
-Here is the link to the website: www.emodepetscore.com/get-your-pet-score.
+You can search each individual animal on the EMODE website, and this will give you a pet score.
+For example, searching for “veiled chameleon” yields a score of difficult to expert to care for versus searching for “hamster,” which yields a score of moderate.

 For any exotic pet, some general points I discuss with owners are:

-Each species is different in this category, so thorough research prior to obtaining your pet is critical.
-There are lots of brands out there for different diets, so if you ever have a question about which to buy, please consult your veterinarian.
-Some companies have had more detailed nutritional analysis performed for their foods to ensure they meet the needs of the pet and are therefore preferred by veterinarians.
-Diet also plays an important part in disease prevention; for example, rabbits need hay as the main portion of their diet due to their type of gastrointestinal tract and that their teeth grow continuously.
-Inappropriate diet can lead to severe dental diseases and secondary gastrointestinal problems.
+Each species is different in this category, and conducting research prior to obtaining your pet is critical.
+There are lots of brands out there for different diets.
+If you ever have a question about which to buy, please consult your veterinarian.
+Some companies have more detailed nutritional analysis performed for their foods to ensure they meet the needs of the pet and are therefore preferred by veterinarians.
+Diet also plays an important part in disease prevention.
+One example is rabbits, which require hay as the main portion of their diet to avoid dental disease and secondary digestive problems.

 What animal doesn’t love play time?
 This is an equally important part of care and welfare.
-For example, the Indian ring-necked parakeet needs lots of time out of its enclosure and interaction with owners, otherwise it can develop severe neurotic behaviors that sometimes are not reversible.
+For example, the Indian ringneck parakeet needs lots of time out of its enclosure and interaction with owners to prevent severe neurotic behaviors that sometimes are not reversible.
 Even the littlest critters, like our hamsters and gerbils, still require routine exercise.
-It is also important to consider when your animal will be most active – if it is nocturnal, it may not be interactive with you during the day.
+It is also important to consider when your animal will be most active – if it is nocturnal, it may not be very interactive with you during the day.
 Additionally, does the animal you’re considering do better in pairs or alone?
 How will that animal interact with other animals in the home (especially if it is a prey species like a rabbit)?
-Does this animal do well around children and what are the safety concerns?
+Does this animal do well with children, and what are the safety concerns?

 General Health Conditions

-If you become familiar with some of the common conditions that we see in exotic animals can help you take the steps to prevent them if possible and also know the signs to look for regarding illness.
-Many exotic animals that are prey species will hide illness until they are sick, so picking up signs early if you can truly makes the difference.
-For example, guinea pigs are predisposed to feet problems due to their body conformation, so ensuring appropriate bedding and maintaining a good weight can help prevent inflammation.
+If you become familiar with some of the common conditions that we see in exotic animals, you can take steps to prevent the conditions and also know the signs to look for regarding illness.
+Many exotic animals that are prey species will hide illness until they are very sick, so picking up signs early truly makes the difference.
+For example, guinea pigs are predisposed to foot problems due to their body conformation, so ensuring appropriate bedding and maintaining a good weight can help prevent inflammation.
 Rabbits that stop eating for 12 to 24 hours are already considered critical due to their type of gastrointestinal tract and need immediate medical attention.
 Most reptiles need calcium supplementation to prevent bone weakness and fractures.

-I recommend checking out EMODE for some good resources, but additionally, rescues are often overlooked when getting an exotic pet but are a great resource for owners.
-Some rescues and organizations we often work with include:
+I recommend checking out EMODE for good resources.
+Rescues are often overlooked when getting an exotic pet but are a great resource for owners.

-When getting your pet, it is important to be sure to quarantine your pet away from other animals for the recommended time (usually 60 days, but this can vary on species) to prevent transmission of disease and monitor for signs of illness.
+When getting your pet, it’s important to be sure to quarantine your animal away from others for the recommended period of time (usually 60 days, but this can vary for different species) to prevent transmission of disease and monitor for signs of illness.

-Although this is a difficult topic to discuss, the exotic/wildlife illegal trade continues to impact animals everywhere and decimate populations.
-When getting your exotic pet, it is important to try to determine if this animal was taken illegally from the environment.
+Although this is a difficult topic to discuss, the exotic illegal trade continues to impact animals everywhere and decimate populations.
+When getting your exotic pet, it’s vital to try and determine if the animal was taken illegally from the environment.
 Unfortunately, one of the biggest parts of the exotic pet trade is the illegal capture and sale of exotic animals.
 Extensive work is being done by veterinarians, scientists and volunteers to combat this, but client education is a key part as well.
-Here are some links to read more on this:

 No comments on this item Please log in to comment by clicking here